the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.6.7] TBD =

+* Fix - Fixed an issue where EA imports might not correctly create venues for iCalendar imports [94323]

 = [4.6.6] 2017-11-21 =

 * Feature - Added Template class which adds a few layers of filtering to any template file included